How I shipped this blog in a couple of hours using Claude Code — Astro, Keystatic, Cloudflare for free.

 Honest split: the scaffold was 20% of the work.
 The other 80% was iteration.
 Per session:

-• Migrating the KEEP post from an HTML draft into MDX with the custom <Prompt> component for the highlighted prompt blocks.
+- Migrating the KEEP post from HTML draft to MDX, with the custom

-• Mobile layout fixes when the masthead wordmark wrapped to three lines and the hero arrow misaligned.
+- Mobile layout fixes — masthead wordmark wrapping, hero arrow misalignment.

-• The triangle alignment saga — three or four rounds before the ► play-arrow next to MY AI-NATIVE PLAYBOOK stopped sitting at the wrong height.
-Press Start 2P doesn’t ship a ▶ glyph, so the fallback font was breaking the baseline.
-Ended up swapping to an inline SVG triangle.
-Lesson learned for next time.
+- Triangle alignment saga — Press Start 2P doesn’t ship a ▶ glyph, so the fallback font kept breaking the baseline.
+Ended up inline SVG.

 How both posts on this blog got written.

-Worth being honest about this, since you might want to copy the pattern.
-Neither of the two live posts started as “let me sit down and write a blog post.”
-Both came out of work I was already doing — and the way each was written is different enough to describe both.
+Neither post started as “let me sit down and write a blog post.”
+Both fell out of work I was already doing, by two different routes.

-Post 1 — this post you’re reading (the blog intro).
+Post 1 — this post, the blog intro.

 Written in the same Claude Code session that built the blog.
-By the time I wanted to write this meta post, every prompt, every iteration, every UI bug, every voice correction was already loaded in the session.
-I’d taken zero notes during the build, but I didn’t need to.
-Claude had the whole conversation in memory.
+Every prompt, iteration, UI bug, voice correction — all already in the session memory.
+Zero notes taken during the build, and I didn’t need any.

 Based on our whole conversation, write a blog post about how I created this blog in a couple of hours and got it published for free on Cloudflare.
 Same style as the KEEP landing-page draft sitting in my notes.
 Be honest about what was hard.

-The first draft came back in one go.
-From there: maybe ten rounds of voice correction.
-“Don’t blame the cost too much.”
-“Be genuine about how many iterations the visual fixes actually took.”
-“Make sure to credit the author of the tutorial I borrowed the stack from — I don’t want this to look like I stole it.”
-Faster than what Post 2 had taken, because the substance was already accurate AND the voice was already calibrated; the work was tuning the specifics.
+First draft came back in one go. ~Ten rounds of voice correction after that — “don’t blame the cost too much”, “be honest about how many visual rounds it really took”, “credit the author of the tutorial I borrowed the stack from.”
+Faster than Post 2 because the substance was already accurate AND the voice was already calibrated — tuning, not building.

-Post 2 — 5 tips for building a pre-Kickstarter landing page with Claude Code.
+Post 2 — 5 tips for a pre-Kickstarter landing page.

-That one started as a YouTube video.
-I’d just shot the first episode of a channel I’m starting, Consumer Hardware is Easy.
-The episode was a screen-recording walkthrough of how I’d used Claude Code + Nano Banana to build the KEEP pre-Kickstarter landing page over a weekend.
-After the recording I had a transcript in front of me and figured the video and a long-form post should ship together — the video as the talking-head sketch, the post as the field guide that backs it up.
+Started as a YouTube video — the first episode of a channel I’m launching, Consumer Hardware is Easy.
+Screen-recording walkthrough of building the KEEP pre-Kickstarter page over a weekend with Claude Code + Nano Banana.
+After the shoot I had a transcript, and figured video and post should ship together — video as talking-head sketch, post as the field guide that backs it up.

-I gave Claude three things: the YouTube transcript, the path to the keep-landing-page repo, and a one-sentence brief — “turn this into a long-form blog post in the style of a hacker-news field guide, aimed at consumer-tech creators.”
-The first draft came back as an HTML file (the blog didn’t exist yet — at that point I had no website at all, just a notes folder).
-Then maybe twenty rounds of voice iteration plus a handful of manual edits on top of that draft — sometimes it was faster to just rewrite a paragraph by hand than to describe what was wrong: “less arrogant here”, “this paragraph is too literary”, “drop the manifesto opening”, “use ‘I’ not ‘we’ in this section”, “tighten the prompts block.”
-The substance came from the video.
-The voice came from rejection rounds and direct edits.
+Three inputs to Claude: the YouTube transcript, the path to the keep-landing-page repo, and a one-sentence brief — “turn this into a long-form post in the style of a hacker-news field guide, for consumer-tech creators.”
+First draft came back as an HTML file — the blog didn’t exist yet.
+Then ~twenty rounds of voice iteration plus direct edits — often faster to rewrite a paragraph by hand than to describe what was wrong: “less arrogant”, “too literary”, “drop the manifesto opening”, “use ‘I’ not ‘we’”, “tighten the prompts block.”
+Substance from the video.
+Voice from the rejections.

-That HTML draft sat in my notes for a few days.
-When I scaffolded the blog, the migration into MDX took just a few minutes — most of the HTML structure mapped to Markdown directly, the custom prompt blocks became the <Prompt> component, done.
-It then became Post 2 — published two days after this intro.
+The HTML draft sat in my notes for a few days.
+When I scaffolded the blog, the migration to MDX took minutes — most of the HTML mapped to Markdown directly, the custom prompt blocks became the <Prompt> component, done.

-The pattern, if you want to copy it.
+Two patterns, if you want to copy them.

-Write build-in-public posts in the same Claude Code session as the work.
-Don’t wait for a “tomorrow I’ll sit down and write about this” moment that never arrives.
+Pattern 1 — for build-in-public posts: write in the same Claude Code session as the work.
 The session memory is the brief.
-You’re not authoring a post from scratch — you’re asking Claude to narrate work it just helped you do, and then telling it where to tighten.
-The voice work is still yours.
-The blank-page problem disappears.
+You’re not authoring a post from scratch — you’re asking Claude to narrate work it just helped you do, then telling it where to tighten.
+Voice work still yours.
+Blank-page problem gone.

 Technical notes.